codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 ## Publishing

 All generated artifacts can be published to external services.
-The available integrations currently are email, Slack, Google Play, App Store Connect and Codemagic Static Pages.
+The available integrations currently are email, Slack and App Store Connect.
 Script examples for all of them are available [HERE](../yaml/distribution/#publishing).